 Ready to pass the PS exam?
 We’ll help you prepare!
-Check out our learning format options below to choose which format is right for you:
+Check out our delivery method options below to choose which method is right for you:

-- Live Online - If you are looking for a course that will hold you accountable with scheduled course sessions, our Live Online learning format is for you!
-Sign up for this format to attend live classes, attend live practice problem sessions, and receive live instructor support.
+- Live Online - If you are looking for a course that will hold you accountable with scheduled course sessions, our Live Online delivery method is for you!
+Sign up for this method to attend live classes, attend live practice problem sessions, and receive live instructor support.

-- Ondemand - Our Ondemand learning format provides immediate access once registration is complete, so you can begin studying right away!
-This flexible learning format provides monthly subscriptions, or choose from 4, 6, or 8 months of preparation time.
+- Ondemand - Our Ondemand delivery method provides immediate access once registration is complete, so you can begin studying right away!
+This flexible delivery method provides monthly subscriptions, or choose from 4, 6, or 12-months of preparation time.
 Although this course isn’t live, you will receive recordings of course lectures and practice problem sessions.
-You will also be able to send questions to your instructors via your student learning center.
+You will also be able to send questions to your instructors via your Study Hub.

-Choose the learning format that fits your preparation needs by checking out our Compare Plans table.
+Choose the delivery method that fits your preparation needs by checking out our Compare Plans table.
 We also offer bundling options.